“My daughter acts like the world revolves around her!”

-Everyone is familiar with them.
+Everyone is familiar with their expectations.
 There are no surprises.
 These expectations include caring for each other and contributing to the household by doing their assigned chores on time.

 Mom: Johnny, I know that practice starts in a few minutes, but I have something important to tell you.
 My feelings are hurt.
-I feel sad, disrespected and uncared for.
-Now, I really don’t feel like taking you to your sports practice when you treat me like that.
-This is a natural consequence for your behavior towards me and not doing your chore.
+I feel sad and uncared for.
+Now, as we talked about in the past,so there are no surprises here, I really don’t feel like taking you to your sports practice when you treat me like this.
+This is a natural consequence for your choices.

 Johnny: What!
 Why!?
 Mom that’s not fair!

 Johnny: You are horrible, Mom!
+I hate you sometimes!
 Why are you being so dramatic?
 Fine, I will empty the dishwasher.

 Johnny doesn’t handle this well.